awesome-pro/neon-website/content/docs/manage/api-keys.md

 </details>

-Refer to the [Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api) for other supported Neon API methods.
+Refer to the [Unique API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api) for other supported Unique API methods.

-## Manage API keys with the Neon API
+## Manage API keys with the Unique API

-API key actions performed in the Neon Console can also be performed using the [Neon API](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
-The following examples demonstrate how to create, view, and revoke API keys using the Neon API.
+API key actions performed in the Unique Console can also be performed using the [Unique API](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+The following examples demonstrate how to create, view, and revoke API keys using the Unique API.

 ### Prerequisites

-You can create and manage API keys using the Neon API, but you need an API key to start with.
-You can obtain an API key from the Neon Console.
+You can create and manage API keys using the Unique API, but you need an API key to start with.
+You can obtain an API key from the Unique Console.
 For instructions, see [Create an API key](#create-an-api-key).
-In the examples shown below, `$NEON_API_KEY` is specified in place of an actual API key, which you must provide when making a Neon API request.
+In the examples shown below, `$NEON_API_KEY` is specified in place of an actual API key, which you must provide when making a Unique API request.

 The `jq` option specified in each example is an optional third-party tool that formats the JSON response, making it easier to read.
 For information about this utility, see [jq](https://stedolan.github.io/jq/).

 ### Create an API key with the API

-The following Neon API method creates an API key.
-To view the API documentation for this method, refer to the [Neon API reference](https://api-docs.neon.tech/reference/createapikey).
+The following Unique API method creates an API key.
+To view the API documentation for this method, refer to the [Unique API reference](https://api-docs.neon.tech/reference/createapikey).

 ```http
 POST /api_keys